 “Look!”
 Ms. Sneed exclaimed.
 “I recognize the transition terms emphasized in the PowerPoint and this resource.
 They’re the same words and phrases I use when teaching informational and persuasive writing.”

 Mrs. Brown nodded.
-“Yes, every time you mention transition terms in writing, you can circle back to the nonfiction text structures they support.
-What a great way to get double duty from a lesson!”
+“Yes, every time you mention transition terms in writing, you can circle back to the nonfiction text structures they support.”

 Integrate with Applied Subjects

-“These templates help me see how to teach text structures in social studies and science as well.”
+As Mrs. Brown scrolled farther, Ms. Sneed noticed some generic worksheets.
+“These templates help me see how to teach text structures in social studies and science as well,” she said.